MyCiTi: Payments

-MyCiTi buses require cashless fare payment, via multiple options.
-Riders can pay via NFC or QR code, or use the EMV-compliant smart card system, called myconnect.
+MyCiTi buses require cashless fare payment, via the EMV-compliant smart card system, called myconnect.
 These cards can be bought from MyCiTi stations, or at participating retailers.
 They can then be loaded at stations, participating retailers, and ABSA ATMs.

-Riders can also buy disposable, single-use cards.
+Riders could at one point buy disposable, single-trip cards, which are now discontinued.
 Children under 4 years of age can travel for free on MyCiTi buses.